 Apply for Services

 To apply for reasonable accommodations at the college, please complete the online application.
-As part of the application process, students will need to upload their documentation of disability, such as an IEP/504 Plan from high school, evaluations, and/or letters from medical professionals.
-Once the form is completed, the Access Service Department will contact students via ICC email to discuss the application and how to receive services.
+As part of the application process, students will need to upload their documentation of disability.
+Please look at the documentation guidelines section to see what constitutes as appropriate documentation.
+Documentation from a healthcare provider stating that the student requires accommodations based on their diagnosis is not sufficient documentation.
+If you need a form that can be filled out by your healthcare provider, please contact us at [email protected].
+Once the application below is completed and documentation is received, the Access Service Department will contact students via ICC email to discuss the application and how to receive services.